Loreto College, Victoria

-Loreto College, Victoria is an independent Roman Catholic secondary day school for girls, located in central Ballarat, Victoria, Australia.
+Loreto College, Ballarat is an independent Roman Catholic secondary day school for girls, located in central Ballarat, Victoria, Australia.

 History

 Loreto College Ballarat was the first Loreto school in Australia, established by Mother Gonzaga Barry and her community of religious sisters in 1875 following an invitation from the Bishop of Ballarat to establish a school for girls.
 This boarding school was known as Loreto Abbey Mary's Mount and was soon followed by a day school, also in Ballarat, known as Loreto Convent Dawson Street.

 Mother Gonzaga had come to Australia from Ireland and established local primary schools as well as Loreto schools in Melbourne, Sydney, Brisbane, Adelaide and Perth.

 From its founding in 1875 until 1973, boys were admitted from kindergarten until grades two or three; since 1973, the school has admitted girls only.

 In 1978, Dawson Street Day School and Mary's Mount were formally amalgamated to form Loreto College Ballarat, with Years 7–8 at Dawson Street and Years 9–12 at Sturt Street – Mary's Mount.
 In 2007, Loreto's junior and senior campuses were combined on the one campus at Sturt Street following the construction of the Mary Ward Centre for Years 7–8.
 The Dawson Street site closed in 2006, and was used by Ballarat High School for a short time before being bought by the Quest Apartments group.
 In 2015, the college opened The Mary's Mount Centre.
-This performing arts center houses a 500-seat theatre along with music and dance studios, classrooms and multimedia labs.
+This performing arts centre houses a 500-seat theatre along with music and dance studios, classrooms and multimedia labs.